Artboard-25

 Pronouns:

 Amber Voeller is so happy to return to Mill Mountain for her third production with them as a Props Designer, with her first two designs being Annie and Waitress.
+Most recently, she was the Props Master for A.C.T of CT's regionaled Premiere of Almost Famous!
 As an actor, you might have seen her on stage as one of the Featured Ensemblists in Waitress earlier this season.
-Amber is a New York City-based Actor and Theatre Artist who loves to read, camp, and hike when she isn't performing or designing props.
+Amber is a New York City-based Theatre Artist who loves to read, camp, and hike when she isn't performing or designing props.
 When not on stage or behind the scenes, she loves to privately coach theatre students under her company, Playhouse Studio.
-She loves the Roanoke community and these kiddos so much.
-Break all the legs and get Shreked!

 Media